textwire/textwire.github.io/versioned_docs/version-v2/get-started/template-usage.md

 </html>
 ```

-We reserve a place for the title and content of the page.
-We can then insert the title and content into these reserved places.
+We reserve spaces for the title and content of the page.
+These reserved spaces can then be filled with the title and content from other files that use this layout.
+Read the next section to learn how to insert content into reserved spaces.

 ### Insert content into reserved space